HOGENT-MLOps/mlops-slides/04-tfx.md

 - Model mimics reality, but is imperfect
 - Malfunctions or malicious attacks can cause harm

-## Questions to ask

-Questions to ask before deploying a model:
+## Questions to ask before deploy

-- What is the model acts in the worst imaginable way?
+- What if the model acts in the worst imaginable way?
 - What if a user manages to extract the training data or the internal logic of the model?
 - What are the financial, business, legal, safety, and reputational risks?